api3dao/airnode/packages/airnode-protocol/README.md

 For requesters to be able to access an airnode endpoint , they need to be whitelisted on the airnode endpoint via the `RequesterAuthorizerWithManager` or the `RequesterAuthorizerWithAirnode`.
 The former is managed by the API3DAO for all airnodes and the latter is managed by each airnode individually.
-The token locking contract `AirnodeTokenLock.sol` has the indefinite whitelister role of the `RequesterAuthorizerWithManager`, this allows this contract to indefinently whitelist a requester.
+The token locking contract `AirnodeTokenLock.sol` has the indefinite whitelister role of the `RequesterAuthorizerWithManager`, this allows this contract to indefinitely whitelist a requester.
 Requesters who want to be whitelisted need to lock in API3 tokens for each endpoint they wish to access.
 Unlocking these locked tokens revokes the whitelisting.